-&from=-RELATIVE_TIME &from=ABSOLUTE_TIME
+&from=-RELATIVE\TIME &from=ABSOLUTE\TIME

-RELATIVE_TIME is a length of time since the current time.
-It is always preceded my a minus sign (-) and follow by a unit of time.
+RELATIVE\TIME is a length of time since the current time.
+It is always preceded by a minus sign ( - ) and followed by a unit of time.
 Valid units of time:

 Abbreviation Unit

 S Seconds

 min Minutes

 h Hours

 d Days

 W Weeks

 mon 30 Days (month)

-У 365 Days (year)
+у 365 Days (year)

-ABSOLUTE_TIME is in the format $HH:MM_YYMMDD$, YYYYMMDD, MM/DD/YY, or any other at (1) -compatible time format.
+ABSOLUTE\TIME is in the format HH:MM\YYMMDD, YYYYMMDD, MM/DD/YY, or any other at (1) - compatible time format.